-To reflect the financial flow of a company, warehouses and departments are linked to an enterprise unit.
+To reflect the financial structure of a company, a financial company can include multiple enterprise units, and an enterprise unit can include multiple warehouses and departments.

-The financial transactions involved in the logistics activities of departments or warehouses can be centrally registered for the entire organization, or locally for one or more business units.
-These are business units that are responsible for their own financial management.
+Financial management is performed centrally for an entire organization or locally for one or more business units.
+These business units are modeled as enterprise units.

-The warehouses and departments for which a business unit is financially responsible are linked to the enterprise unit that represents the business unit.

-The financial transactions resulting from production, order handling, or logistic handling by the warehouses and departments within the site are registered in the financial company of the enterprise unit.
+The warehouses and departments for which a business unit within a legal entity is financially responsible are linked to the enterprise unit that represents the business unit.
+The financial transactions resulting from logistic transactions by the warehouses or departments within a site are registered in the financial company of the enterprise unit.
+Within a financial company, segment reporting can be used to create a balancing trial balance by enterprise unit.